itsMagondu/graphql-tutorial/README.md

-# graphql-tutorial
+# GraphQL tutorial
-Learning GraphQL with Typescript and Nexus
+Learning GraphQL with Typescript and Apollo.
+Using the tutorial from [How To GraphQL](https://www.howtographql.com/typescript-apollo/)